Dishon: History

-Dishon was established in 1953 by Jewish immigrants from Libya, on the Palestinian village of Dayshum which was expelled by force during the 1948 Palestine war.
+Dishon was established in 1953 by Jewish immigrants from Libya, at the location of the former Palestinian village of Dayshum which was depopulated during the 1948 Arab-Israeli War.
 Its name is a variation of the name of the Palestinian village.

 Dishon ATVs is the oldest ATV tours company in Israel, offering offroad trips by ATV and jeep in the Galilee, Hula Valley and Golan Heights.

 In the 2023 conflict between Hamas and Israel, Hezbollah targeted northern Israeli border communities, forcing evacuations, including in Dishon.